algorandfoundation/beaker/README.md

 ```

-Here we use the `app_client.call` method, pass the signer and the `Method` object which is available through the Application object and provides the information for the client to encode the arguments appropriately.
+Here we use the `call` method, passing the signer, the `Method` object, and any args necessary.
+The args passed may be of any type but must match the definition of the `Method`.

 Lets go back and add some application state (global state in Algorand parlance).